ganeshkbhat/get-imports/README.md

-# get-imports
+# get-imported
-Module to fetch all required and imported modules in Javascript and NodeJS
+Module to fetch all required and imported modules in Javascript and NodeJS.
+The module has JS functions to check all imports or required modules and check if the file is a ES Module or a CJS/ JS Module or Script

 Find the demos in the [demos folder](./demos)